arcamens/arcamens/site_app/static/site_app/help/index.md

 **Assigned to me**

-When this option is marked then the filter pattern will be matched against all cards that were assigned to you.
+When this option is checked then the filter pattern will be matched against all cards that were assigned to you.

 **Created by Me**